Public Records & Services in Pineland

 Frequently Asked Questions

-To register to vote in Pineland, Florida, residents can register online through the Florida Division of Elections's website, by mail, or in person at the Lee County elections office.
+To register to vote in Pineland, Florida, residents can register online through the Florida Division of Elections website, by mail, or in person at the Lee County elections office.
 Florida requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Florida Division of Elections's voter lookup tool.
-For local municipal elections in Pineland, contact the Lee County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Florida Division of Elections voter lookup tool.
+For local county and state elections (Pineland is an unincorporated community in Lee County and does not hold municipal elections), contact the Lee County Clerk's office for schedules and ballot information.

 Property records for Pineland, Florida are maintained by the Lee Property Appraiser's Office and the Lee County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lee County, including parcels in Pineland.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Lee County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Florida counties provide online property record searches through their county websites.
-For in-person requests, visit the Lee County offices at the county courthouse.
-The Lee County Treasurer handles property tax payments and tax sale information.
+The Lee County Tax Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Pineland, Florida residents are available through both county and state offices.
 The Florida Department of Health, Bureau of Vital Statistics, located in Jacksonville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Florida.
 Orders can be placed online, by mail, or in person.
 Locally, the Lee County Clerk's office issues marriage licenses and maintains marriage records for Lee County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.